A movement in French painting which was at its height from the late 1860s to mid 1880s, and whose influence was felt until 1900.

 Futurism celebrated advanced technology and urban modernity.
 Its members wished to destroy older forms of culture and to demonstrate the beauty of modern life - of the machine, speed, violence and change.
 Although there were some Futurist architects, most of its adherents were artists who worked in traditional media such as painting and sculpture, and in an eclectic range of styles inspired by Post-Impressionism.
 Nevertheless, they were interested in embracing both popular and avant-garde media.

-Developed by Picasso and Braque around 1907, the approach influenced artists on an international scale into the early 1920s and well beyond.
+around 1907, the approach influenced artists on an international scale into the early 1920s and well beyond.

 Narrowly conceived, the approach focussed on a new way of describing space, volume and mass in art, and led to the development of important new pictorial devices.
 More generally, Cubism pointed new paths towards abstract art, and suggested ways of describing the appearance and experience of life in the modern urban world.